shriram/lambda-n/README.md

 Be sure to see [the test suite](client.rkt) for more glorious examples of the merits of getting rid of parameter names.

+## Is it *Ever* Useful?

+No, you should never use this!
+It's just meant to illustrate the power of Racket macros.

+However, there are times, during debugging, when it's useful to have a placeholder function that just “soaks up” its parameters, whose arity is determined by the context: e.g., in a `for-each` context, you need a one-parameter function.
+You could write, say, `(lambda (x) (void))`; or even `(lambda x (void))`; or you *could* use this feature there: e.g., `(lambda 1)`.
+But you shouldn't.

 ## Extensions

 * Why only constants?
 Why not permit positional *arithmetic* to reference parameters?